-Note: The above schedule of times doesn't imply that any of the first eight minutes should be excluded from the total count.
-The timing of active treatment counted includes all direct treatment time.
+The above schedule of times doesn't imply that any of the first eight minutes should be excluded from the total count.
+The total time of active treatment counted includes all direct treatment time.
 Use the table above to determine the maximum number of units that can be billed for the date of service.
 Begin with applying the maximum number of units to the service performed for the longest amount of time and continue assigning units to each timed service, based on length of service performed, until the maximum number of billable units has been reached.
+Pre and post delivery services (for example, warmup and cool down) aren't counted in determining the treatment time.
+See Determining what time counts towards timed codes.
 Detailed examples can be found below.